ladderlogix/SquarePi/README.md

 ```python
 pi = 4*(NumberInCircle/NumberOfCircles)
 ```
-The idea is that generating random numbers and ploting them on a graph with a circle we can aproximate its area by finding the ratio and times it by 4
+The idea is that generating random numbers and ploting them on a graph with a circle we can aproximate its area by finding the ratio and times it by the area